NBISweden/Rcourse/HT17Uppsala/exercise/Loops.md

     [1] 2 4 6 8

-In many other and languages as well as in R you can also create this with a loop instead
+In many other and languages as well as in R you can also solve this problem using a for loop

     for (i in vec.a) {
         v[i] <- vec.a[i] * 2